Addie Model

 It can involve collecting data through observations, surveys, or interviews with learners, instructors, and other stakeholders.
 This feedback allows instructional designers to make necessary adjustments to the instructional materials and strategies to enhance the learning experience.

-Summative evaluation, on the other hand, occurs at the end of the instruction to assess the overall success of the program and its impact on the learners.
+Summative evaluation, however, takes place at the end of the instruction to assess the overall success of the programme and its impact on learners.

-This evaluation involves measuring the achievement of learning outcomes and determining the effectiveness of the instruction.
-Assessments are used to measure learner performance and determine if the learning objectives have been met.
+This evaluation involves measuring the achievement of learning outcomes and determining the instruction's effectiveness.
+Assessments are used to measure learner performance and determine whether the learning objectives have been met.

 These assessments can take various forms, including quizzes, tests, projects, or presentations.
 The results of the summative evaluation help determine the overall success of the instruction and provide insights for future improvements.

-Continuous evaluation throughout the process is crucial as it ensures that the instruction is meeting its intended goals and objectives.
+Continuous evaluation throughout the process is vital because it ensures that the instruction meets its intended goals and objectives.

 During the summative evaluation phase, several key questions and considerations can guide the assessment process.
 These include: